-Participants in the Brakeman Class may begin the training process after completing the class and performing three ride-along “observation runs” with the qualified brakemen on the SD&A. Class participants must be over the age of sixteen to enroll.
-However, brakemen must be eighteen years old and have taken the required rules classes to become a qualified to help operate our trains without the direct supervision of a brakeman trainer.
+Participants in the Brakeman Class may begin the training process after completing the class and performing three ride-along “observation runs” with the qualified brakemen of the SD&A. Class participants must be over the age of sixteen to enroll.
+However, brakemen must be eighteen years old and have taken the required rules classes to become qualified to help operate our trains without the direct supervision of a brakeman trainer.
 It is not required for class participants to have taken and passed SD&A’s rules classes and examinations to begin training.

 Completing the training process and becoming qualified to work without supervision is a time-consuming process and can be physically demanding at times.
 Brakeman trainees should expect to volunteer as a train crew member at least once a month to hone their skills and remain familiar with their job.
 All of these things should be taken into consideration before enrolling in the Brakeman Class.

 The Pacific Southwest Railway Museum encourages you to try your hand at becoming a brakeman on the San Diego and Arizona Railway.
-The next two-day Brakeman Class is being held September 15 and 29, 2018.
+The next two-day Brakeman Class is being held Saturday, April 13, 2024 and Saturday, April 20, 2024.
 Attendance at both days of the class is mandatory.
 Prior to attending the class, potential brakemen trainees must first complete two observation runs.
 Additionally, for your safety, those enrolling in the Brakeman Class must hold a current museum membership.
 For class details and sign-up information, email the Brakeman Class Admins at firstname.lastname@example.org.
 Class size is limited, so please sign up soon as possible.